-Materials and Methods
+Materials and Methods Animals

-Female CD1 mice were obtained through in-house breeding lines.
-Mice were maintained in accordance with the policies of the Northwestern University Animal Care and Use Committee.
-Mice were housed and bred in a controlled barrier facility within the Northwestern University Center for Comparative Medicine.
-Temperature, humidity, and photoperiod (12-h light, 12-h dark cycle) were kept constant.
-Animals were allowed access to phytoestrogen-free breeding chow 2919 (Harlan Teklad, Indianapolis, IN) and water ad libitum.
-The genetic cassette used for creating the Smad2 dominant-negative (Smad2DN) transgenic (TX) mice on a CD1 genetic background consists of a mouse minimal Müllerian-inhibiting substance (MIS) promoter (-180 bp), an epitope tag (Flag), a C-terminal truncation of the human Smad2 gene (dominantnegative), and a human GH polyadenylation sequence as described previously (47).
-Smad2DN transgene blocks Smad2 and Smad3 as demonstrated previously (47, 48).
+Female CD-1 mice were obtained through in house breeding lines.
+Mice were maintained in accordance with the policies of the Northwestern University's Animal Care and Use Committee.
+Mice were housed and bred in a controlled barrier facility within Northwestern University's Center for Comparative Medicine.
+Temperature, humidity, and photoperiod (12L, 12D) were kept constant.
+Animals were allowed access to phytoestrogen free breeding chow #2919 (Harlan Teklad, Indianapolis, IN) and water ad libitum.
+The genetic cassette used for creating the Smad2 dominant negative (Smad2DN) transgenic mice on a CD1 genetic background consists of a mouse minimal Müllerian-inhibiting substance (MIS) promoter (-180 bp), an epitope tag (Flag), a C-terminal truncation of the human Smad2 gene (dominant negative), and a human GH polyadenylation sequence as previously described (47).
+Smad2DN transgene blocks Smads 2 and 3 as demonstrated previously (47, 48).